 Conclusion

 We encourage you to explore further into the world of geometric shapes and their applications.
 Try constructing your own decagons, calculating their properties, and identifying them in the world around you.
-Share your findings and insights with others to foster a deeper appreciation for the beauty and utility of geometry.
+Share your findings and insights with others to develop a deeper appreciation for the beauty and utility of geometry.